Misconceptions abound in Native American tribal income taxation

 - The benefits aren’t compensation for services.

 The act allows tribe members to claim a refund or credit for certain general welfare benefits reported as income in a prior year.
-Payments covered under the act usually include health care costs, education grants, and even down-payment assistance for purchasing a home.
+Payments covered under the act usually include health care costs, education grants, and down-payment assistance for purchasing a home.
 Programs covered under the act vary by tribe.

 Earned income from a fishing rights-related activity